MartinYTSo/Martin_So_Portfolio/README.md

 # [Project 3: Using K-NN Classification to Predict Forest Fires](https://github.com/MartinYTSo/dsci_100_algerian_forest_fires_project)

 This is my first data science project I created with a team of 3.
+Additionally, this project was the first time I was introduced to machine learning concepts.
+This project uses the K-NN algorithim to predict a certain categorical variable.
 We created a K-NN Classification model to predict the likelihood of a cause of a forest fires using predictor variables.
-We first cleaned the data and then later, selected the appropriate variables needed to built our model.
+First, we cleaned the data and then later, selected the appropriate variables needed to built our model.
 Since this is a multivariate K-NN Classification, we did not provide a graph decision boundaries and instead, we decided to graph a K vs Accuracy graph to display the accuracy of the K model we built.

 ![](/images/accuracygraph.png)